Hospital Pereira Rossell

-Hospital Pereira Rossell is a hospital in Montevideo, Uruguay.
-It is located in the barrio Parque Batlle, just west of the park of the same name.
-It was founded in 1908 and was built on land donated in late 1900 by Alexis Rossell y Rius and Dolores Pereira de Rossell.
-It was the first paediatric hospital, and shortly afterwards the first maternity hospital when they installed obstetric and gynaecological clinic in 1915.
+Hospital Pereira Rossell is a children's hospital in Montevideo, Uruguay.
+Located in the Parque Batlle neighbourhood and founded in 1908, it was named in honour of Alejo Rossell y Rius and Dolores Pereira, who were the principal promoters of its establishment.

+It was the first paediatric hospital, and shortly afterwards the first maternity hospital when the obstetric and gynaecological clinic was installed in 1915.
 Later the hospital received a donation from Dr. Enrique Pouey for a radiotherapy unit.
-It has around 700 beds.

 The Fundación Pérez Scremini operates its pediatric oncology unit.